colinsurprenant/tweitgeist/README.md

-# Redwatch v0.0.1
+# Tweitgeist v0.0.1

-Redwatch analyses the Twitter Spitzer hose and compute in realtime the top trending hashtags using [RedStorm](https://github.com/colinsurprenant/redstorm)/[Storm](https://github.com/nathanmarz/storm).
+Tweitgeist analyses the Twitter Spitzer hose and compute in realtime the top trending hashtags using [RedStorm](https://github.com/colinsurprenant/redstorm)/[Storm](https://github.com/nathanmarz/storm).

 There are three components: